 The wizard creates a MST-file that you can deploy as modification to the MSI-file or AIP.
 You can either tell the wizard to write an MST-file, or just quit and it will ask to save changes to the MSI.
 Even in this case it will also write an MST-file, it will be in the same directory as the MSI-file.

-The Wizard for version 11 has a bug (fixed in version 11.0.3): Every time you change anything, the property REMOVE_PREVIOUS changes by itself from YES to NO, even if you don't touch the corresponding Install-Option "Remove all versions of reader".
+The Wizard version 11.0.0 has a bug (fixed in version 11.0.3): Every time you change anything, the property REMOVE_PREVIOUS changes by itself from YES to NO, even if you don't touch the corresponding Install-Option "Remove all versions of reader".
 You can edit again, load the bad transform, and put the missing checkmark back into the box.
 Now it's correct.
 But if you later make another change, the same error will happen again.
 So you must always edit twice: first for your desired changes, then to re-enable this option.
 Another possibility is to edit the MSI plus the MST in Orca and restore REMOVE_PREVIOUS to YES there.

-And starting with Adobe Reader version 11 this uninstall-option is important, because when upgrading via GPO from version 10 to 11, the default install via GPO is now update, not replace.
-Thus if you accept the new default GPO-setting, and loose this MSI-property because of the bug, then the old version will remain installed.
+Note that this uninstall-option is important, because when upgrading via GPO from version 10 to 11, the default install method autodetected by the server is update, not replace.
+Thus if you accept the default GPO-setting, and loose the MSI-property because of this bug, then the old version will remain installed.

 In the MSI-file the options ARPNOREMOVE and ARPNOMODIFY are not set, ARPNOREPAIR is set to 1.
 I usually set ARPNOREMOVE and ARPNOMODIFY to 1.
 Repair can be triggered in the help menu of AdobeReader, even it it's disabled in the MSI-file and doesn't show up in appwiz.cpl.

 Details can be found here: